codeforbielefeld/baumkataster_frontend/README.md

-Baumkataster - Flutter Project
+# Baumkataster - Flutter Project

 Welcome to our Baumkataster project!
 This project is a mobile application that has been built using the Flutter framework and Dart programming language.

-Getting Started
+## Getting Started

-Install the Flutter SDK by following the instructions here.
+1. Install the Flutter SDK by following the instructions [here](https://flutter.dev/docs/get-started/install).
-Clone the repository by running git clone https://github.com/codeforbielefeld/baumkataster_frontend.git in your terminal.
+2. Clone the repository by running `git clone https://github.com/codeforbielefeld/baumkataster_frontend.git` in your terminal.
-Navigate to the project directory by running cd baumkataster_frontend.
+3. Navigate to the project directory by running `cd baumkataster_frontend`.
-Run flutter packages get to install the dependencies.
+4. Run `flutter packages get` to install the dependencies.
-Connect your device or launch an emulator.
+5. Connect your device or launch an emulator.
-Run flutter run to start the application.
+6. Run `flutter run` to start the application.

-Contribution
+## Contribution

 We welcome contributions to this project.
 If you would like to make a change or add a new feature, please create a fork of the repository and submit a pull request.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-MIT License
+## MIT License

 Copyright (c) 2023 Daniel Baron

 Permission is hereby granted, free of charge, to any person obtaining a copy